-Most wardrobe/ closet dehumidifiers will use adsorbent materials like silica gel or charcoal to extract moisture in the air.
-The reason for silica gel popularity is because of convenience, compactness, and reusability.
+Most closet dehumidifiers will use adsorbent materials like silica gel or charcoal to extract moisture in the air.
+They are ready to use straight out of the box and can last a long period of time.
+Silica gel is the most popular option is because of the convenience, compactness, and reusable factors.
 A renewable closet dehumidifier does not require a power outlet to drain the moisture in the air.
 You will only need to charge the dehumidifier to release the absorbed moisture out through heat.
-Once the dehumidifier is all charged up, just place it inside a closet and leave it be for 20-30 days.
-If the humidity problem is beyond what a silica gel can like take in, consider getting an electrical dehumidifier for a better moisture removal performance.
+If the humidity problem is beyond what a silica gel can take in, consider getting an electrical dehumidifier for better moisture removal.

 Do I Need a Dehumidifier In My Closet?

-You will need a mini dehumidifier if the closet feels damp or there are mold patches spotted.
+According to CDC, you will need a mini dehumidifier if the closet feels damp or there are mold patches spotted.
 A dehumidifier can maintain the dampness level in the closet under 50% to discourage the growth of mold.
-But not all closets need a dehumidifier.
-A hygrometer would come in handy to check the humidity level in the closet or look out for the following signs:
+A hygrometer would come in handy to check the relative humidity level in the closet or look out for the following signs:

 - There is a scent of mustiness rushing out when you open the closets.

-- There are cracked and water stains in the closet.
+- There are crackes and water stains in the closet.

-- Closet is located in high humidity places with poor ventilation like the basement, bathroom, laundry room, or garage.
+- Closet is located in high humidity places and poor ventilation like the basement, bathroom, laundry room, or garage.

-- Items in the closet are damaged by moisture, mold, or mildew.
-For example leathery goods, clothes, musical instruments, documents, sentimental/ vintage items, watches, or garage tools
+- Items in the closet are already damaged by moisture, mold, or mildew.
+For example leathery goods, clothes, musical instruments, documents, sentimental/ vintage items, watches, or garage tools.

 - Foods are stored in the kitchen closet.